 The main organization patterns

-► duration is about 21 days in August on annual basis;
+► duration of approximately 21 days from June to September on an annual basis;

 ► accommodation in tents right nearby rivers or lakes at scenic sites;

-► The summer school are guided by leading scientists (specialists in geobotany, geomorphology, geology, and soil science,), who accompany the summer schools throughout their duration.
+► The summer school are guided by leading scientists (specialists in geobotany, geomorphology, geology, and soil science,), who accompany the summer school throughout their duration.
 Local experts on specific topics are often invited.

-► The summer school include 17 to 20 key sites where our specialists provide comprehensive information on soil, vegetation, geological substrate, relief and climate.
+► The summer school include approximately 17 key sites where our lecturers provide comprehensive information on landscape elements, soil, vegetation, geological substrate, relief and climate.

 ► Teaching takes place in the form of field seminars at the key sites, as well as short talks at specific observation sites, and sometimes additional discussions and lectures in the evening.